 Research Reagents and Assay Kits - BioCheck currently has several products under development for cancer, cardiac/inflammatory and angiogenesis research applications.
 A research assay and reagents for the detection of HMGA2, a marker for aggressive breast cancer have been marketed since July 2006.
 Myeloperoxidase is an inflammatory protein that has utility as a prognostic marker for cardiac events.
 A new myeloperoxidase research assay has been developed that have resulted in commercial sales in November 2006.
 Id proteins play a central role in cell differentiation, and Id1 and Id3 play a central and critical role in tumor related angiogenesis.
 BioCheck has developed research assays and rabbit monoclonal antibodies for the detection of human and mouse Id proteins.
-We currently expect that the Id protein assays and reagents will be ready for commercial launch by late 2006.
+These Id protein assays and reagents were available for commercial launch in the fourth quarter of 2006.